mohatb/kubectl-wls/README.md

 # Usage:
 ```
+Interavtive
 $ kubectl-wls

 Non-Interactive
 $ kubectl-wls NODE

-You can mount node root volume to pod with -mount
+Create a mount pod that can be used to transfer data between node and local
-./kubectl-wls -mount
+$ kubectl-wls -mount

 Examples:
 kubectl-wls